len-sla/ffmpeg-whisper/README.md

 * snippet for cuuting/triming video with recompilation to avoid problems with broken frames
 * snippets to slow down speed up audion

-you could alse use extra gradio to have simpke and elegant solution for front end for all kinds of application. including processing mp3 files in batch but under graphical interface example is included [whisper-in-colab-batch-microphe-mp3-conversion-with-gradio.ipynb](whisper-in-colab-batch-microphe-mp3-conversion-with-gradio.ipynb)
+you could alse use extra gradio interface  to have simlke and elegant GIU solution for front end for all kinds of application: including processing mp3 files in batch
+---
+example is included [whisper-in-colab-batch-microphe-mp3-conversion-with-gradio.ipynb](whisper-in-colab-batch-microphe-mp3-conversion-with-gradio.ipynb)

 ---